 By Tony Griffitts

-The Discus Plague is a term often used to describe a common Discus disease, where Discus show the following symptoms:
+The discus plague is a term often used to describe a common discus disease, where discus shows the following symptoms:

-During the time the Discus have the disease they will still eat, but not as vigorously as when they are feeling one hundred percent.
-I recommend that you reduce the amount of food you feed them during this period to prevent any unnecessary pollution.
+When the discus have the disease, they will still eat, but not as vigorously as when feeling one hundred percent.
+Reducing the amount of food fed during this period will prevent unnecessary pollution.

-I normally don't do anything except frequent water changes (50% or more daily) for this disease.
-Frequent water changes will help reduce the organic load in the water column and increase the oxygen carrying capacity.
-Any attempts to medicate do nothing to cure the disease.
-Adding medication to the aquarium may cause more unnecessary stress the Discus can do without.
+Hobbyists should do frequent water changes (50% or more daily) while expressing disease symptoms.
+Frequent water changes will help reduce the organic load in the water column and increase the oxygen-carrying capacity.
+Attempts to medicate will not cure the disease.
+Adding medication to the aquarium may cause more unnecessary stress.
 This disease can take up to three weeks to run its course.
-Once your Discus are looking normal again, they will have some immunity to the disease for a while.
+Once the discus looks normal again, they will have some immunity to the disease.

-After your Discus have had the disease I would not recommend adding any new Discus to the aquarium for at least 6 months.
-If you add a Discus before then, you run the risk of the new Discus coming down with the disease.
+After your discus have had the disease, it is not recommended to add any new discus to the aquarium.
+If you add a discus, you risk the new discus coming down with the disease.

-I see this disease most commonly in Discus that are imported from Asia.
-The process of getting the Discus from Asia to your aquarium store is a multi step process.
-The Discus normally goes through 2 or 3 wholesaler hands before they end up in the aquarium store.
-In this process the Discus have several opportunities to be exposed to the virus.
-It is most unfortunate that the fish go through this process, because this is normally how the fish end up with the disease.
-The Discus that are produced in Asia are among the best in the world.
+This disease is most common in discus that go through the wholesale chain.
+Getting discus from Asia to your aquarium store is a multi-step process.
+Discus usually goes through 2 or 3 wholesaler hands before they end up in the aquarium store.
+In this process, the discus have several opportunities to be exposed to the virus.
+Unfortunately, fish that go through this process often get the disease.
+The discus that are produced in Asia are among the best in the world.
 It's the process of getting them to your local aquarium store that makes them a risky buy.
-For this reason it is always safer to buy domestically bred Discus.
+For this reason, it is always safer to buy all discus direct from a breeder.